AfkDevGames/Cookies-Happily-Baked-Adventure/README.md

  <img src="Game/Assets/Images/scr1.png">

- (Since I was in a time crunch, I didn't get to clean up the code and some files, but the game works as intended)
+ (Since I was in a time crunch, I didn't get to clean up the code and some files, but the game works as intended) The main problem is with screen size.
+Since I couldn't fix the UI elements in time, it only works properly if you don't change the window size, and preferably play in 1920 x 1080 resolution.